 Date of Initiation.
 October 2020.

 Issue.
 Vietnam's policies/practices related to the valuation of its currency.
 Finding.
-Vietnam's acts, policies, and practices related to currency valuation, including excessive foreign exchange market interventions, taken in their totality, are unreasonable and burden or restrict U.S. commerce.
-Action Taken.
-None (as of June 2021).
+Vietnam's investigated policies/practices, including excessive foreign exchange market interventions, taken in their totality, are unreasonable and burden or restrict U.S. commerce.